Rosa-Luxemburgstiftung-Berlin/ansible-opnsense-checkmk/README.md

 ### notes

-The role must be run as root or w/ `become: yes`.
+The role must be run as root or w/ `become: true`.